-Over the next 5 years this 72 hectre brown field site will be transformed.
+There is a long term development plan for the transformation of this 72 hectre brown field site.
 It will become the biggest new woodland in Yorkshire with significant funding and support from the Woodland Trust and the forestry Commission.
 Miles of new accessible footpaths are being installed to connect with surrounding walking and cycling routes, including the Spen Valley Greenway.

 The current condition of the main entrance to the site.
 Funding is currently being raised to transform this access and connect it with surrounding housing and community space.

 Concepts include designs for kinetic entrance way features (collaboration with sculpture Andy Plant), bespoke boundery fencing and cast terrazzo seating.
 Landscape design by Andrew Muddiman Street Scene Kirklees Council